nedpals/sharn/README.md

+# important announcement as if this was a big deal: [https://nedpalsblog.wordpress.com/2017/08/12/i-broke-sharn-update/](https://nedpalsblog.wordpress.com/2017/08/12/i-broke-sharn-update/)

 # sharn (Work in progress) (0.1.13)

 A command line program built on Crystal that adds new commands for the [Shards](https://github.com/crystal-lang/shards) dependency manager.
 It is inspired from [Yarn](https://yarnpkg.com), a package manager for Javascript.